sudo-daemon/libre-DL/README.md

 # 📥 libre-DL
 A minimalist GUI wrapper for youtube-dl.
 Written in python.
-Total size less than 4 KB.
 Contributions welcome.
 ![Image](https://raw.githubusercontent.com/sudo-daemon/libre-DL/main/screenshots/macOS/libre-dl-macos.png)

 <h2> Dependencies: </h2>
 1. 'tkinter':
 Tkinter comes preinstalled with most installations of Python but you can install it like [this](https://tkdocs.com/tutorial/install.html).

 2. 'youtube-dl':
 youtube-dl can be downloaded from [here](https://youtube-dl.org)